Goddv/musique/README.md

 <img src="https://flavio.tordini.org/files/products/musique.png">
 </p>

+# DISCLAIMER
+I`m a new to developing and coding, I don't want violate any licenses or steal somebody's work, just made some changes to make it build on RHEL-based systems because I like this player.
+If you have any suggestions/questions, please, write me an email: akagoddv@gmail.com.

 # Musique
 Musique is a music player built for speed, simplicity and style.
 It is written in C++ using the Qt framework.
 Contributing is welcome, especially in the Linux desktop integration area.